JuliaImages/ImageView.jl/README.md

 end
 ```

-This will stop the julia process from terminating immediately.
+This will prevent the julia process from terminating immediately.
 Note that if we did not add the `bind` function, the process will keep waiting even after the image window has closed, and you will have to manually close it with `CTRL + C`.

-If you are opening more than one window you may need to create more than one `Condition` object.
+If you are opening more than one window you will need to create more than one `Condition` object, if you wish to wait until the last one is closed.

 <br>
 <br>